 Is there anything else I can do to get more Fastpass tickets?

-Yes, at a cost.
+Yes, there are some paid FASTPASS enhancements that come at a cost.
 You have a few options for special Fastpass options.

 Disneyland Paris Disney Access One